huypham37/sph/speedup_techniques.md

-Okay, let's break down the optimization techniques discussed in this State-of-the-Art report on SPH fluids:

 The paper discusses numerous techniques aimed at optimizing SPH simulations, primarily focusing on improving **computational performance (speed)** and **efficiency (memory usage)**, and enabling larger, more complex simulations.
 Here are the key optimization areas and techniques covered:

 1.  **Neighborhood Search Acceleration (Sec 2):** This is crucial as finding neighbors is a core SPH cost.